Db.java

 * between id and object)

-* @return true if the registration succeeded
+* @return the database instance if the registration succeeded

 * @throws DbException if the parameters are not entered properly, if the index has already